ugr-sail/sinergym/docs/source/pages/environments.rst

   }

 .. note:: For more information about the available variables in an environment, execute a default simulation with
-          EnergyPlus engine and see RDD file generated in the output.
+          *EnergyPlus* engine and see RDD file generated in the output.

 Meters
 ==========

-In a similar way, the argument *meters* is a dictionary in which we can specify the *Output:Meters* we want to include in the environment observation.
+In a similar way, the argument ``meters`` is a dictionary in which we can specify the ``Output:Meter``'s we want to include in the environment observation.
 The format of each element must be the next:

 .. code-block:: python